According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 13.

 - Decreased resistance to environmental issues such as drought, global warming, etc., and

 - High variability in certain ecosystem processes such as plant productivity, water use and pest and disease cycles.

 The following are the causes of the loss of biodiversity.

 - Habitat loss and fragmentation

-It includes the conservation and protection of a wide variety of plants and animals species in its natural habitat.
-In situ conservation includes biosphere reserves, hot spots regions, national parks and sanctuaries, wild forests, etc.
+- In situ conservation – It involves the protection and conservation of a variety of animals and plant species in its natural habitat.
+It includes biosphere reserves, hot spots, national parks and sanctuaries, wild forests etc.

-- What is biodiversity?List out the important components of biodiversity?
+What is the meaning of extinction?